 If your home is not connected to a reticulated sewerage system (the sewer) you will have an Onsite Sewage Management System (OSSMS) located on your property accepting, treating and dispersing the waste water from your home within the confines of your land.

 - Composting toilets, biological systems and Domestic Greywater Treatment Devices.

 - Mounds and surface or subsurface irrigation areas.

 As an OSSMS owner, you have an increased level of responsibility to ensure your OSSMS is working properly so that your family, the community and the environment are protected from disease and pollution.

 - Cause a serious health threat to family and neighbours.

 - Degrade and pollute the environment, especially waterways.

 For more information, please refer to the Office of Local Government's Septic Safe - The Easy Septic Guide.

 Installation of an OSSMS has to be approved by Council either through a Development Application (DA) or a Section 68 Application.
-If seeking approval for an on-site sewage management system which is not associated with a development application please completed Form 5 - Plumbing Drainage & On-site Sewage.
+If seeking approval to install or alter an on-site sewage management system which is not associated with a development application please complete Form 5 - Plumbing Drainage & On-site Sewage.